 A person charged with violating a restraining order in California may face penalties including fines, county jail time, or both.
 If you have been accused of violating a domestic violence restraining order, you may face criminal charges.

 Criminal defense attorneys can help you with the court process.
-Contact The Law Office of Christopher Chaney for formal legal advice and a free consultation.
+Contact The Law Offices of Christopher Chaney for formal legal advice and a free consultation.

 How Do You Report a Violation of Restraining Order in California?